past event

 Is $400 Enough?
 How Households Really Respond to Financial Shocks

 One of the most common ways we measure and talk about dealing with unexpected expenses is to ask people how they would react to a hypothetical emergency.
 But is $400 enough–both as an amount and as a measure?
-Join the Aspen Institute Financial Security Program on September 9, 2024 from 1-2 p.m.
-ET on Zoom, to dig into new data and explore innovative approaches that grapple with how real people react to real financial emergencies, because by better understanding financial shocks–what kinds, how much, how frequent, how destabilizing–we can develop more inclusive financial systems and solutions that increase financial well-being.
+The Aspen Institute Financial Security Program hosted a panel discussion on September 9, 2024 to dig into new data and explore innovative approaches that grapple with how real people react to real financial emergencies, because by better understanding financial shocks–what kinds, how much, how frequent, how destabilizing–we can develop more inclusive financial systems and solutions that increase financial well-being.
+Hear expert perspectives and discover how cross-sector leadership is changing the ways we consider the human cost of financial shocks.

 Speakers